 File Juicer offers a quick and easy way to extract images (and other forms of media) from source files.
 Whenever you receive a PowerPoint file or PDF just drop the file onto File Juicer and it will search the entire file byte by byte and extract all the media content into one convenient location.

 Paparazzi! is another one-trick pony good at what it does.
 It allows you to take screenshots of webpages, including what is not currently visible in the browser window.
 No need to merge screenshots together in Photoshop.
 Simple, but effective.

 SiteSucker is an essential tool in my arsenal whenever I'm hired to redesign an existing website for a client.
 SiteSucker allows you to download an entire website to your computer including all associated files while duplicating the site's directory structure.
 Just enter a URL, press return and let SiteSucker download the entire website for you.
 Keep a local copy of your client's old website should you ever have a need to revisit it.

-Simple but very useful tool to batch rename files on your computer.
-Especially useful when a client provide you with hundreds of photos using a camera's default naming structure such as IMG_1000.jpg.
+A simple but very useful tool to batch rename files on your computer.
+Especially useful when a client provides you with hundreds of photos using a camera's default naming structure such as IMG_1000.jpg.